-Due to the Group's current and future potential competitors, such as major multinational pharmaceutical and healthcare companies, having substantially greater resources than those of the Group, the competitors may develop systems and products that are more effective or economic than any of those developed by the Group, rendering the Group's products obsolete or otherwise non-competitive.

-The Group seeks to mitigate this risk by securing patent registration protection for its products where appropriate, maintaining confidentiality agreements regarding the Group's know-how and technology, monitoring technological developments and by selecting leading businesses in their respective fields as distribution partners capable of addressing significant competition, should it arise.
+Due to the Group's current and future potential competitors. such as major multinational pharmaceutical and healthcare companies, having substantially greater resources than those of the Group, the competitors may develop systems and products that are more effective or economic than any of those developed by the Group, rendering the Group's products obsolete or otherwise non-competitive.
+The Group seeks to mitigate this risk by securing patent registration protection for its products where appropriate, agreements maintaining confidentiality regarding the Group's know-how and technology, monitoring technological developments and by selecting leading businesses in their respective fields as distribution partners capable of addressing significant competition, should

-Strategic Report (continuation)
+Strategic Report